-Note: the streaming software is no longer compatible with the Chrome browser, so it is necessary to use Firefox, Safari, or another browser to access the audio content.
+Note: the streaming software is no longer compatible with several browsers, including Chrome, so it is recommended that you use Firefox to access the audio content.

 To stream the audio, follow these steps:

 - Click on the title in the column on the right

 - Once in the Oberlin Library Catalog, click on the link for "Connect to this recording online (Firefox browser required)"

 - Approve your computer's use of Flash and/or QuickTime

 Hinton was born in Vicksburg, Mississippi, the only child of Hilda Gertrude Robinson, whom he referred to as "Titter," and Milton Dixon Hinton.
 His father left the family when Milt was around three months old, so Milt grew up in a home with his mother, his maternal grandmother (whom he referred to as "Mama"), and two of his mother’s sisters.

 His childhood in Vicksburg was characterized by extreme poverty and extreme racism.
 Lynching was still in common practice at the time, and Hinton refers to an experience when he was a child of unintentionally coming upon a lynching as "one of the clearest memories of my childhood."

 Hinton moved with his extended family to Chicago, Illinois in the fall of 1919, which opened up a new horizon of opportunity for him.
 Chicago was where Hinton first encountered economic diversity among African-Americans, about which he later noted, "That’s when I realized that being black didn’t always mean you had to be poor."
 It was also where he experienced an abundance of music, either in person or through live performances broadcast on the radio.
 During this time he first heard concerts featuring Louis Armstrong, Duke Ellington, Fletcher Henderson, Earl Hines, Eddie South, and many others.